 1. Purchase An Existing Business

 Nick Haschka, Partner Cub Investments.
-Nick is an experienced innovation leader, growth strategist, and entrepreneur with sustainable business, main street investing, and finance expertise.
+Nick is an experienced innovation leader, growth strategist, and entrepreneur with expertise in sustainable business, mainstream investing, and finance.

 I purchased a successful 40+-year-old small business from a retiring owner using a small business loan.
 It’s created a delightful job, and I grow equity in the business as it grows and as the loan gets paid back.
-There are so many great small businesses out there that need new owners because someone wants to retire.
+So many great small businesses out there need new owners because someone wants to retire.
 If you know enough about business, you can find one, buy it, and build your career around your life vs. building your life around your career.

 2. Be A Scrappy Entrepreneur

-Paige Arnof-Fenn is the founder & CEO of global marketing and branding firm Mavens & Moguls based in Cambridge, MA.
+Paige Arnof-Fenn is the founder and CEO of Mavens & Moguls, a global marketing and branding firm based in Cambridge, MA.
 She graduated from Stanford University and Harvard Business School.

 I started a global branding and marketing firm 18 years ago.
-I am a scrappy entrepreneur who tries to find creative ways to multi-task that incorporates work and exercise.
+I am a scrappy entrepreneur trying to find creative ways to multi-task, incorporating work and exercise.
 When I worked at large companies, they had gyms at the office or groups who walked at lunch, but you have to get creative to find balance when you are an entrepreneur.
-Instead of meeting up with your local colleagues at a coffee shop, over a meal, or chatting with them on the phone, meet them for a walk so you can catch up while you are getting some exercise too.
+Instead of meeting up with your local colleagues at a coffee shop, over a meal, or chatting with them on the phone, meet them for a walk so you can catch up while you are getting some exercise, too.
 You’ll feel great after the time will fly & it will be a fun activity to share.

-It works with customers too; I have clients who play golf, so sometimes we meet at a driving range instead of the office to discuss things, especially when you are trying to think outside the box.
-A change in venue is always nice, and you feel so much better when you are moving and not trapped behind your desk.
+It works with customers, too; I have clients who play golf, so sometimes, we meet at a driving range instead of the office to discuss things, especially when trying to think outside the box.
+A venue change is always nice, and you feel much better when moving and not trapped behind your desk.

-The other tips I like to incorporate are taking public transportation when possible, parking at the far end of the lot, and walking as well as taking the stairs instead of the elevator; it adds up to a lot of extra steps and movement if you do it every day.
+The other tips I like to incorporate are taking public transportation when possible, parking at the far end of the lot, and walking and taking the stairs instead of the elevator; it adds up to many extra steps and movements if you do it every day.
 I think that respecting my time on the calendar and taking myself as seriously as I take my most important clients is the least I can do because if I am not at my

-peak performance, I am not going to be useful to anyone else either.
+peak performance, I will not be useful to anyone else either.

-Give yourself permission to say no, whether it means sleeping in (no to an alarm clock), getting a massage, taking a walk, or just turning off my phone and computer (no, I will respond later on my own schedule).
-I know that my day has been successful when I not only help my clients but also includes simple acts of letting myself relax and enjoy the moment.
-Those are the very best gifts I can give myself that help me stay balanced and productive.
+Permit yourself to say no, whether sleeping in (no to an alarm clock), getting a massage, taking a walk, or just turning off my phone and computer (no, I will respond later on my schedule).
+I know that my day has been successful when I help my clients and include simple acts of letting myself relax and enjoy the moment.
+Those are the best gifts I can give myself that help me stay balanced and productive.

 3. Creating Opportunity from Gig Work